Death Valley National Park

 1933 National Park 1994 Park Size 3.4 million acres, 91% wilderness Annual Visitors 1.1 million Park Fee $30 Superintendent Mike Reynolds Park Partner Death Valley Natural History Association Location Inyo and San Bernardino Counties, CA, Nye County, NV |

-More visitors are now gathering in the courtyard, but it lacks visitor information and has inadequate seating.
-Additionally, seating in the picnic area adjacent to the visitor center has aluminum tables that are simply too hot to use on an increasing number of days.
-The park will procure benches and tables coated in rubber, of a type proven to deal well with Death Valley heat, as well as a large bulletin board kiosk for sharing visitor information.
-These courtyard improvements will increase visitor access to rangers and educational information by lengthening their stay.
-It will provide comfortable and accessible seating for families having a picnic or for special events and ranger talks.
-The outdoor information kiosk will reach many people who do not even enter the visitor center.
-This project is expected to be complete in late 2024.
-Project Cost: $23,568 Project Begun: 2024 The Fund for People in Parks: $18,340 National Park Service: $5,228 |
+More visitors were now gathering in the courtyard, but it lacked visitor information and had inadequate seating.
+Additionally, seating in the picnic area adjacent to the visitor center had aluminum tables that were simply too hot to use on an increasing number of days.
+With a grant from The Fund for People in Parks to the Death Valley Natural History Association, the park acquired benches and tables coated in rubber, of a type proven to deal well with Death Valley heat, as well as a large bulletin board kiosk for sharing visitor information.
+These improvements are increasing visitor access to educational information and lengthening their stay.
+It is providing comfortable and accessible seating for families having a picnic or for special events and ranger talks.
+The outdoor information kiosk is reaching the many people who do not enter the visitor center.
+Project Cost: $21,669 Project Completed: 2024 The Fund for People in Parks: $18,340 National Park Service: $3,329 You have our sincerest gratitude for the support!
+These projects might seem like small infrastructure pieces in a grand scale, but they have a noticeable impact on visitors' experience within the park." |